 - This method is not for changing the color of your leather.
 It is a color restoration process.

 - This restoration process is not the regular maintenance of leather jackets.
 Read How to care for leather jacket article.

 - Don’t worry if your dye color is not an exact perfect match.
 The color pigments will blend-in by penetrating the leather so it will not be noticeably different if it is only slightly off.

 - Don’t forget to buy the COSTA BRAVA dye as it is not included in the Color Restoration kit.
 Tip: When making custom color dye, use a small amount of dye on a piece of white paper to compare to your leather.

 - Quantity given here is for a short jacket and will vary widely from one jacket to the other depending on the type of leather and how much product it absorbs.

 - Test on a less visible part of the article at every step of the way.

 - Six to twelve months after the restoration is completed, you can use URAD and TENDERLY as regular conditioning and maintenance, as described in the article How to care for leather jackets?

 Leather is a very noble material and has incredible longevity, provided it is well cared for!
 Using this method, you can give a new life to your leather.
 It could be old and otherwise lost, it could be just slightly discolored, it could be worth thousands of dollars or have sentimental value...
-Either way, using these simple steps and with only minimum effort, in most case, you will end up with a piece looking new again!
+Either way, using these simple steps and with only minimum effort, in most cases, you will end up with your leather looking new again!